 Richard, sonne of Samuel Beere, ded in Anno 1653.

-This was most likely the Beere family, English in origin, which profited from Chichester's patronage and which was then - or at a later stage - associated with the mill, road and bridge now bearing the Beere name.
+and which was then - or at a later stage - associated with the mill,

-I have no doubt that the William Beere (or Beer or Beares) of Knock graveyard is the same man mentioned in the 1659 Census of Ireland.
+the William Beere (or Beer or Beares) of Knock graveyard is the same

 Under the 'Castellreagh Barrony', in the townland of 'Bally McConnoghy' in the parish of Blaris and Bredaghs, there is William Beares, gent.
 So William Beere or Beares was a significant land owner in the area.
 See PDF on the right.